ddri/bebop/docs/technical/database-schema.md

 1. **Topics to Collections**: One-to-many relationship using reference arrays (`collectionIds` in Topic)
 2. **Collections to Topics**: Many-to-many relationship using reference arrays (`topicIds` in Collections)
 3. **Campaigns to PublishingPlans**: One-to-many relationship using direct relations
+4. **Campaigns to ContentStaging**: One-to-many relationship using direct relations
+5. **Campaigns to ManualTasks**: One-to-many relationship using direct relations
+6. **ContentStaging to Topics**: Many-to-one relationship using reference by ID
+7. **ManualTasks to ContentStaging**: Many-to-one relationship using reference by ID (optional)

 ## Schema Evolution